jeremyreeder/leks/README.md

 grammatical word endings (excluding verb conjugations) are currently supported.
 There are certain ambiguous cases, such as where "eksendo" could be interpreted as "ek-sendo" or "eks-endo".

-TO DO: Prioritize reporting of the most plausible of ambiguous interpretations.